What to Expect: Your HOA and Solar Panels

 - Appearance provisions that don’t significantly increase home cost or decrease its efficiency

 - Safety requirements that protect the people on the property and the property itself

-- Installation provisions — solar panels cannot be on property that isn’t owned by the installer, such as:
+- Installation provisions — solar panels cannot be on property that the installer doesn’t own, such as the following:

 - Property owned by a different person

-- Leased property (the lessor has to grant permission)
+- Leased property (the lessor must grant permission)

 - Commercial loan collateral without a secured party’s permission

 - Common property owned by the affiliated HOA